07.8.2013 | By Juan Doe |

 By: Juan Doe

-KOYAKATSI: All your “Intelligence” are belong to us.
+Koyakatsi: All your “Intelligence” are belong to us.

-Replete with eye popping visuals and a sense of elegant austerity, the story of Koyakatsi brings to the forefront, the unnerving questions of a world where our artificial creations have outgrown our human usefulness.
-And although subjects that pit man against science gone array in a dystopian setting are nothing new to cinema, the emergence of media disrupting technology driven by artificial intelligence creates a need for more sophisticated narratives that merge these subjects for an increasingly technophile audience.
+Replete with eye popping visuals and a sense of elegant austerity, the story of Koyakatsi brings to the forefront the unnerving questions of a world where our artificial creations have outgrown our human usefulness.
+And although subjects that pit man against science gone awry in a dystopian setting are nothing new to cinema, the emergence of media disrupting technology driven by artificial intelligence creates a need for more sophisticated narratives that merge these subjects for an increasingly technophile audience.
 With the release of the 3rd trailer for Koyakatsi we convened with Ayoub to probe deeper into his story and his thoughts on media consumption and the responsibility of the filmmaker in the current age of technologically driven disruption.

 We like to think of Koyakatsi as a disruptive telling of science fiction.
 We wanted to approach the concept against the grain and tell a story that was most relevant and faithful to science advocates and logic.
-So, about two years ago, I started working on a script based on a research theory I had been developing for the past four years — The breaking point and inception of Artificial Intelligence.
-It was very important to me that the concept had a solid foundation in real and accurate technological advancements — Mostly grounded in scientific breakthroughs as well as current and ongoing research and studies in the fields of bio-computing, information technology and integrated circuitry.
-Additionally, all of our concept designs and robotics are accurately based on several Robot models in development by the US military — As is the case with our Robot Cheetah and nano-robot Spiders; Both ongoing DARPA programs.
+So, about two years ago, I started working on a script based on a research theory I had been developing for the past four years, the breaking point and inception of Artificial Intelligence.
+It was very important to me that the concept had a solid foundation in real and accurate technological advancements, mostly grounded in scientific breakthroughs as well as current and ongoing research and studies in the fields of bio computing, information technology and integrated circuitry.
+Additionally, all of our concept designs and robotics are accurately based on several robot models in development by the US military, as is the case with our robot cheetah and nano robot spiders, both ongoing DARPA programs.

 (2) As a culture, we have reached a point where the confluences of science and art have been largely responsible for the upgrade in the communications lifestyle that drives the current paradigm of human engagement.
 How do you see this intricate level of communication influencing the way we create and consume cinema and entertainment?

-Worldwide media consumers — aka audiences have gained a grand level of science consciousness.
-Todayâs ever-so-evolving media playground is changing ever-so fast.
-We process more information today than ever before — Thanks, in grand part, to all of our mobile devices and online data and news dissemination mechanisms.
-Therefore, It became apparent and natural that audiences (consumers) have gained greater awareness of science and relevance.
-And, in a way, it became the disseminators (suppliers)â responsibility to be more focused and current with their information proposals.
-The movie realm is no exception — Films today are expected to be sharp and accurate when it comes to the kind of information they portray.
-Todayâs audience is not forgiving, and I personally donât think they should.
-It is our responsibility as artists to share focused and up-to-date information value.
+And, in a way, it became the disseminators’ (suppliers’) responsibility to be more focused and current with their information proposals.
+The movie realm is no exception.
+Films today are expected to be sharp and accurate when it comes to the kind of information they portray.
+Today’s audience is not forgiving, and I personally do not think they should be.
+It is our responsibility as artists to share focused and up to date information value.

 A scene from “Koyakatsi”